Cbyrne290/MindBalance/README.md

 The site was tested on Chrome, Firefox, and Safari, with consistent rendering.
 On various screen sizes (mobile, tablet, desktop), media queries in CSS handled layout adjustments effectively.
 Interesting bugs discovered: Initially, CSS failed to load due to incorrect file paths; this was fixed by updating relative links.
 Validation errors from unclosed tags were resolved.
 Validator Testing

-Testing HTML
-No errors were returned when passing through the official W3C validator.
-Testing CSS
-No errors were found when passing through the official (Jigsaw) validator.
 ---------------